avalanche-foundation/ACPs/ACPs/78-dynamic-multidimensional-fees/README.md

 Introduce a dynamic and multidimensional fees scheme for both P-chain and X-chain.
 A dynamic fee scheme helps to preserve the stability of the chains as it provides an economic incentive for users to hold their transactions issuance in times of high load.
-A multidimensional fee scheme ensures that different resources consumed during transaction processing, like bandwidth, chain state occupation and cpu needed to verify cryptographic signatures, are metered and priced differently, according to their different capacities.
+A multidimensional fee scheme ensures that different resources consumed to process transactions, like bandwidth, chain state occupation and cpu to verify cryptographic signatures, are metered and priced differently, according to their different capacities.
 When network resources are independently metered, they can be granularly priced and thus optimally utilized by the network participants.

 ## Motivation